Unity-Technologies/marathon-envs/README.md

 * Unique Physics Scene per Environment (makes it easier to port envionments however runs slower)
 * SelectEnvToSpawn.cs - Optional menu to enable user to select from all agents in build

-### Skip setting actions

-* Option to not set actions when skipping steps.
-* Optimization for when running physics at high frequencey

 ### Scorer.cs

 * Score agent against 'goal' (for example, max distance) to distinguish rewards from goals